The back story… who we are!

 We make it easy and fast to get started!
 Our modular product line was designed for the inventor, new product developer, innovator in mind.
 Our goal is to be able to ship off-the-shelf components that will let you determine feasibility of your ideas right away.
 You have 2 big questions to answer — will it work? and will it sell?
 Our products will let you bring functional attractive prototypes to your potential customers with minimal time and effort.

-What’s more, we offer a special OEM Developer’s Agreement that smooth’s the way for your product development with attractive prices and technical assistance and documentation
+What’s more, we offer a special OEM Developer’s Agreement that paves the way for your product development with attractive prices and technical assistance and documentation.

 Call us to discuss your project!
 We always honor confidentiality, and we use our best efforts to find the optimal solution to your problem.